ybenitezf/cdk_polylith/README.md

 cdk-dynamo-table-view = "0.2.438"
 ```

-The final result should be something like
+The final result should be something like:

 ```toml
 [tool.poetry]